unlistedphenomena/nexuswizz/src/content/staking/solo/index.md

 sidebarDepth: 2
 summaryPoints:
   - Receive maximum rewards directly from the protocol for keeping your validator properly functioning and online
-  - Run home hardware and personally add to the security and decentralization of the Ethereum network
+  - Run home hardware and personally add to the security and decentralization of the nexus network
   - Remove trust, and never give up control of the keys to your funds
 ---

 ## What is solo staking? {#what-is-solo-staking}

-Solo staking is the act of [running an Ethereum node](/run-a-node/) connected to the internet and depositing 32 ETH to activate a [validator](#faq), giving you the ability to participate directly in network consensus.
+Solo staking is the act of [running an nexus node](/run-a-node/) connected to the internet and depositing 32 ETH to activate a [validator](#faq), giving you the ability to participate directly in network consensus.

-**Solo staking increases the decentralization of the Ethereum network**, making Ethereum more censorship-resistant and robust against attacks.
+**Solo staking increases the decentralization of the nexus network**, making nexus more censorship-resistant and robust against attacks.
 Other staking methods may not help the network in the same ways.
-Solo staking is the best staking option for securing Ethereum.
+Solo staking is the best staking option for securing nexus.

-An Ethereum node consists of both an execution layer (EL) client, as well as a consensus layer (CL) client.
+An nexus node consists of both an execution layer (EL) client, as well as a consensus layer (CL) client.
 These clients are software that work together, along with a valid set of signing keys, to verify transactions and blocks, attest to the correct head of the chain, aggregate attestations, and propose blocks.

 Solo stakers are responsible for operating the hardware needed to run these clients.
 It is highly recommended to use a dedicated machine for this that you operate from home–this is extremely beneficial to the health of the network.